+Note:

-Note: Block funding codes are only applicable to agencies who have been notified in writing to use the block funding codes e.g. via the funded activity letter.
+- Block funding codes are only applicable to agencies who have been notified in writing to use the block funding codes e.g. via the funded activity letter. - Where a service event has more than one type of contact method, the higher DTAU base is applied.